Book a Luxury Vacation with Credit Card Points: The No-Nonsense Guide

 Between my husband and myself, we’ve earned nearly 250,000 Capital One Miles over the past two years or so through a combination of sign-up bonuses (or SUBs), regular spending, and occasional category multipliers.
 We used some of these miles to cover the cost of our flights on this trip, and the process was seamless.

-- Use the $300 travel credit annually to offset your travel costs.
+• Use the $300 travel credit annually to offset your travel costs.

-- Earn 10X miles on hotels and rental cars booked through the Capital One portal.
+• Earn 10X miles on hotels and rental cars booked through the Capital One portal.

-- Don’t sleep on the price matching feature.
+• Don’t sleep on the price matching feature.
 If you book a hotel through the portal and find it cheaper elsewhere in the 24 hours after booking, just give customer service a call and they’ll credit your account the difference!

-- Refer your friends using your unique referral link for 25k points for each referral!
+• Refer your friends using your unique referral link for 25k points for each referral!

-- Sign up for Priority Pass for free airport lounge access.
+• Sign up for Priority Pass for free airport lounge access.

 Step 2: Maximize Sign-Up Bonuses on Branded Cards

-Now, $4,000 might sound like a lot to spend on a credit card in 3 months, but we met the spending requirement simply by putting all of our regular household expenses on the card.
-We are a family of 2 with 2 dogs, so between groceries, car insurance, gas, utilities, and other miscellaneous spend, this is doable for us.
+Now, $4,000 might sound like a lot to spend on a credit card in 3 months.
+But we met the spending requirement simply by putting all of our regular household expenses on the card.
+We are a family of 2 with 2 dogs.
+So between groceries, car insurance, gas, utilities, and other miscellaneous spend, this is doable for us.

 The IHG Premier One Rewards Card is particularly great for travelers who enjoy mid- to high-tier hotel stays.
 Although it has a $99 annual fee, with benefits like automatic Platinum Elite status and a free anniversary night, it’s a valuable tool for maximizing your travel budget.

-As I mentioned before, I’m not exactly a resort girly, and part of that is I hate crowds and a party atmosphere, and my husband is definitely not the lay on the beach type.
+As I mentioned before, I’m not exactly a resort girly.
+I hate crowds and a party atmosphere, and my husband is definitely not the lay on the beach type.
 He gets bored after 10 minutes… But this resort had such a chill vibe and also had so much to do!
 Instead of a giant hotel, crowded pool, and noisy events, this resort had small cabanas, beautiful jungly grounds, lots of wildlife, quiet pool, and private beach.
 We played pool games, pickleball and basketball, tried archery and windsurfing, and went snorkeling and scuba diving!
-The best part in my opinion was that the resort had their own dive shop right on site and had 4 boat trips each day so you could dive to your heart’s content.
-Food at all-inclusives gets a bad rap, but we were pretty happy with the food in general (breakfast was our favorite), and the service was top notch!
-Besides one night eating in one of the busier restaurants and receiving slow service, all other service at the resort was incredible.

-Booking Flights
+Booking Flights with Credit Card Points

 Using our Capital One Miles, we booked flights on American Airlines through the Capital One Travel portal.
 While transferring miles to partners can often yield the best value, there weren’t any options to get to and from Cozumel from Boston with the partners on Capitol One’s transfer partner list.
 So we opted to simply book in the portal, but it’s not typically my top choice, which I’ll explain below.